dougUCN/LANE/README.md

 ### 3. Running the BE

-In `server`, activate the venv, and run the following command to start the BE:
+In `server`, make sure the venv is running, and run the following command to start the BE:

 ```
 daphne nEDM_server.asgi:application